viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

-The `models` package provides SQLAlchemy mappings that establish the relationship between database objects and Python classes, while the `schemas` package represents serialized data models (Pydantic models) that are used throughout the application and as response objects.
+The `models` package provides SQLAlchemy mappings that establish the relationship between database objects and Python classes, while the `schemas` package represents serialized data models (Pydantic models) that are used throughout the application and as the response objects.

 The `backend` package provides a database session manager and application configuration class.
 In scenarios where the application interacts with not only a database but also